spar5an/Msci-GW/README.md

 - Testing of trained model --> Done
 - Parameter Search for best model --> Done

-- Update Model to do parameter prosterior prediction, look at dingo

-OK the way this has been done by dingo and most neural posterior estimations, is using a tool called normalising flows.
-I have spent like 7 hours trying to understand them and im still not there yet.
-I have included a simple example written by claude before I start work on my own stuff

 TODO FOR NORMALISING FLOWS
-- Basic model first, just mapping from latent to parameter space, nothing conditional yet
+- Basic model first, just mapping from latent to parameter space, nothing conditional yet --> Done
-- Data structure: Check how to read in the data correctly
+- Data structure: Check how to read in the data correctly --> Done
-- Transforms required -> Neural Spine Flow?
-Might be worth checking for others
-- Loss function
+- Loss function --> Done
-- Full architecture
+- Full architecture --> DONE BY HAMZA TYVM HAMZA

-REFACTOR JHPY to work with everything
+REFACTOR JHPY to work with everything --> working on this now

+- Update to pycbc data
 - Update to pycbc noise
-- Update to pycbc data
 - Data pre-processing
 - Dropout + Batch Normalisation
-- Finished?
+- Transforms -> Neural Spine Flow?
+Might be worth checking for others
+- Hyper parameter search for best